united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/_index.md

 **2.1 Setting up UMHLens**

-In this guide you will learn how to setup UMHLens and access all the microservices.
+In this guide you will learn how to set up UMHLens and access all the microservices.

-<a class="btn btn-primary" href"" target="_blank" role="button" aria-label="Setting up UMHLens">Setting up UMHLens</a>
+<a class="btn btn-primary" href="/docs/getstarted/managingTheSystem/" target="_blank" role="button" aria-label="Setting up UMHLens">Setting up UMHLens</a>

 **2.2 Importing Node-RED & Grafana flows**